Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 The number of days until a product will be out of stock.

-'Sells out in' starts with your forecast, then takes into consideration your current stock and any items on order to calculate when you'll run out.
+"Sells out in" starts with your forecast, then considers your current stock and any items on order to calculate when you'll run out.
+The time expressed is based on calendar weeks.

-'Sells out in first' shows if stock run out before a PO arrives (based on expected date).
+"Sells out in first" displays whether stock will run out before a PO arrives, based on its expected date.

 Sent

-Providing detail about stock status for Transfer Orders, "Sent" shows the number of units on a transfer that have yet to leave the source warehouse.
+"Sent" shows the number of units on a transfer order that have yet to leave the source warehouse.

 Shipping